cigash/dotfiles/README.md

 ## Dotfiles
-Just a place to backup my current dotfiles.
+Just a place to keep my current dotfiles.

 ---